rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_Complete.md

 Example:

-*Function:*
+_Function:_

 ![](./Figures/VisComp_Fig1-7.PNG)

-*Sample:*
+_Sample:_

 ![](./Figures/VisComp_Fig1-8.PNG)

 ### Reconstruction

-In 2D, a simple way to reconstruct a function from a sample is to use **bilinear interpolation**¨, which works essentially the same as linear interpolation: we calculate two lines in each direction, and then take the intersection of the two lines.
+In 2D, a simple way to reconstruct a function from a sample is to use **bilinear interpolation**, which works essentially the same as linear interpolation: we calculate two lines in each direction, and then take the intersection of the two lines.

 Example: